- Getting started

 A user with the minimum tenant level permissions needed to manage their own folders and subfolders.

 Assign at the tenant level in conjunction with the Folder Administrator role, below, at folder level to enable folder management for that user.

-Assign at the folder level in conjunction with the Enable Folder Administration role, above, at tenant level to enable folder management for that user.
+Assign at the folder level in conjunction with the Allow to be Folder Administrator role, above, at tenant level to enable folder management for that user.

 Assign at the tenant level in conjunction with the Automation User role, below, at folder level.

-Assign at the folder level in conjunction with the Enable Running Automations role, above, at tenant level.
+Assign at the folder level in conjunction with the Allow to be Automation User role, above, at tenant level.